 A top prize-winner in thirteen international guitar competitions, Isaac enjoys an extensive performing career that has taken him all over the world.

 Isaac holds a Bachelor of Music degree in guitar performance from the University of New Hampshire, where he was the only guitarist to ever hold a full scholarship, a Master of Music degree from the University of Texas at Austin where he also completed a Doctor of Musical Arts degree under the tutelage of world-renowned American guitarist Adam Holzman.

-Dr. Bustos is on faculty at Texas A&M University Department of Performance Studies where he is Director of Guitar Studies.
-Additionaly, Isaac directs the TAMU International Guitar Symposium & Competition (website)
+Dr. Bustos is on faculty at University of Texas - San Antonio where he is Director of Guitar Studies.
+Additionaly, Isaac directs the UTSA International Guitar Symposium & Competition.

 Award-winning guitarist, Joseph Palmer, has earned a reputation as one of the most highly engaging and dynamic young performers on the American guitar scene.
 His performances have captivated audiences in cities throughout the U.S and abroad.